-Breathing & Performance provides a physical therapy approach to improve how you breathe in whatever capacity your body requires, whether for performance, improvement, or survival.
+We help you to improve how you breathe in whatever capacity your body requires, whether for performance, improvement, or survival.

 Who can benefit from improved breathing?

-Typically-developed, those with complicated anatomy, special circumstances, or unique needs
+Typically-developed individuals of any age, as well as those with complicated anatomy, special circumstances, or unique needs

-Elite athletes looking for the difference-making edge over their competition
+Athletes looking for the difference-making edge over their competition

 Musicians and singers trying to make their instrument more powerful and precise